What’s expected of AML compliance during the pandemic? Business as usual, says FinCEN.

 But as business owners look to the headlines for new breaks in the COVID-19 story, understandably concerned how stay-at-home orders and the market’s performance affect their bottom lines, it might be easy to overlook day-to-day institutional AML compliance requirements.

-Believe me, I understand that compliance might be the last thing on everyone’s mind right now.
+Believe me, I understand that compliance and scams might be the last thing on everyone’s mind right now.
 That’s why we’re publishing this post.
 I want to make sure everyone reading this has the best information at hand to make good decisions about their financial institution during these times.

 To wit, you might have missed two recent announcements from FinCEN with immediate and major implications for the regulatory compliance of every crypto financial institution.
 Not next year, not a few months from now, today.